codepath/android_guides/Displaying-Images-with-the-Glide-Library.md

 ### Loading Errors

-If you experience errors loading images, you can create a `RequestListener<String, Drawable>` and pass it in via `Glide.listener()` to intercept errors:
+If you experience errors loading images, you can create a `RequestListener<Drawable>` and pass it in via `Glide.listener()` to intercept errors:

 ```java
 GlideApp.with(context)